anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/docs/software_requirements_specification_final.md

 # Software Artifacts

 Below are links to all produced artifacts for this project.
-They are: images of what the GUI looks like on a given OS, images of previous GUI implementations, images of use-case diagrams from the planning phase, or the proposed task checklist/timeline.
+They are: images of what the GUI looks like on a given OS, images of previous GUI implementations, images of use-case diagrams from the planning phase, and the proposed task checklist/timeline.

 [windows.PNG](https://github.com/anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/blob/main/artifacts/windows.PNG)